SkillsUnion/tamkeen-cloud/1.2-introduction-to-version-control/4-pull-request.md

 # Pull Requests

-## Learning Objectives
+## **Refined Learning Objectives: Pull Requests**

-1. Know what Pull Requests are for Github
+1. Understand the purpose and role of pull requests (PRs) in GitHub for code review and collaboration.
-2. Know how to create pull requests in GitHub
+2. Learn how to create pull requests to propose and merge changes from one branch to another.
-3. Know how to leave comments on and merge pull requests in GitHub
+3. Gain the ability to leave comments on specific lines of code in pull requests for feedback and discussion.
+4. Learn how to merge approved pull requests to update target branches with the proposed changes.

 ## Introduction